7CCSMMDD-Coursework/InsuranceSmartContractLanguage/README.md

-# InsuranceSmartContractLanguage# Insurance Smart Contract Language 📃
+# Insurance Smart Contract Language 📃

 By